Detection of Planted Solutions for Flat Satisfiability Problems: Detection of lightly planted flat-satisfiability

 \section{Detection of lightly planted flat-satisfiability}

 We consider a modified version of our hypothesis testing problem.
 It has the same null hypothesis and in the alternative, planting only happens with some constant probability $\pi \in (0,1)$, which we call light planting.
+This auxiliary problem is a useful tool to understand some computational aspects of our original decision problem (where $\pi=1$).
 Formally, we denote by $q_{x,\pi} :=(1-\pi)q_0 + \pi q_x$ the distribution on the flats of dimension $n-k$ that is mixture of the uniform $q_0$ and of the planting distribution $q_x$, and define similarly $\Pxsp$ and $\Ppp$.
-As in the planting model with $\pi = 1$, we have
+As in the original planting model, we have